cbib/FANCy/README.md

 |   normMethod   |  Normalization method chosen to adjust for sequencing depth ("tss":Total Sum Scaling, "uqs":Upper Quartile Scaling, or none for any other input) |
 | MetaGrp1       |                                First group of the metadata vector to examine statistical differential expression.                                |
 | MetaGrp2       |                                second group of the metadata vector to examine statistical differential expression.                               |

+##### normalization

+The Normalization methods to adjust for sequencing depth employed are:

+* Total Sum Scaling

+Which adjusts the value of each taxonId using the total sum of all taxonIds, sample by sample.

+* Upper Quartile Scaling

+Which adjusts the value of each taxonId using the Upper Quartile of all taxonIds in a sample, sample by sample.

+* none

+Any other argument passed other than "tss" and "uqs" results in no sequencing depth normalization.